Virasat (1997 film): Plot

 On the day of the wedding, the groom runs away, fearing Bali Thakur.
 The landowner and his daughter are distraught over this claiming that it is a huge disrespect to his family.
 He opines that even if someone marries his daughter, they have to live in constant fear.
 Shakti then gets permission from the landowner and weds his daughter.
 Although Shakti still has feelings for his girlfriend and his new bride is very shy, they overcome their awkwardness and move on.
 Soon, his girlfriend returns and learns the truth.
 Although saddened by the turn of events, she understands the situation and leaves.
 Shakti, too, closes the chapter about his girlfriend and starts his new life with his wife.

 Bali Thakur, enraged by the opening of the land, plants a bomb during the village festival despite the pleas of his mother and own father to stop the violence.
 This results in deaths on both sides of the village.
 Both factions of the village, wanting revenge, go after Bali Thakur and his family.
 Shakti protects the innocent family and helps them get away from the villagers.
 Appreciative of Shakti's efforts to protect them, Birju Thakur finally ends his enmity towards him.

 Shakti eventually finds Bali Thakur and asks him to surrender to the police before the villagers kill him.
 Bali Thakur's rabid hatred for Shakti makes him reject his offer of help.
 Bali Thakur, blaming Shakti for all his problems, tries to kill him.
 In the struggle that follows, Shakti accidentally decapitates Bali Thakur.
 Although other villagers are willing to take the blame for Bali Thakur's murder, Shakti gives himself up to the police to end the cycle of violence once and for all.

 The film depicts the true meaning of education as "a tool to uplift uneducated people".

 Production

 Kamal Haasan initially planned to remake Thevar Magan film in Hindi with himself in the lead role, and approached Dilip Kumar to play the role portrayed by Sivaji Ganesan in the original.
 Kumar's refusal prompted Haasan to become disillusioned with the project, and led him to offering the script to Anil Kapoor.

-Music
+Soundtrack

-The songs featured in the movie were composed by Anu Malik, while the lyrics have been penned by Javed Akhtar.
+The songs featured in the film were composed by Anu Malik, while the lyrics have been penned by Javed Akhtar.
 Virasat album has 7 songs sung by Jaspinder Narula, Kumar Sanu, Udit Narayan, Hariharan, K. S. Chithra, Abhijeet, Anuradha Sriram, Vinod Rathod, and Kavita Krishnamurthy.
 Most popular songs in album "Tare Hain Barati", "Payalay Chunmun Chunmun", "Dhol Bajne Laga", etc.